dharnitski/dharnitski.github.io/_posts/2019-04-06-uninstall-go-on-mac.md

 ## Go installation options

 There are multiple ways to setup Go dev environment.
-Developer can pick option that provides more flexibility or more simplicity.
-Flexibility presented by packaged Go binaries that can be  [.darwin-amd64.tar.gz archive](https://golang.org/dl/) when simplicity achieved with package management tools like [Homebrew](https://brew.sh/).
-Option in between is [.darwin-amd64.pkg macOS package installer](https://golang.org/dl/)
+Developer can pick an option that provides more flexibility or more simplicity.
+Flexibility is presented by packaged Go binaries [.darwin-amd64.tar.gz archive](https://golang.org/dl/) when simplicity is achieved with package management tools like [Homebrew](https://brew.sh/).
+An option in between is [.darwin-amd64.pkg macOS package installer](https://golang.org/dl/)

 What is important to understand is that you can have several versions of Go installed on machine using several different methods.
-In that case, there is no single solution to uninstall all these versions and multiple places to be checked.
+In that case, there is no single solution to uninstall all these versions and multiple places need to be checked.

 ## If Go installed using Homebrew

-Homebrew is a smart package manager that is capable to clean up after after himself.
+Homebrew is a smart package manager that is capable of cleaning up after itself.

 It is recommended to use built-in `uninstall` command if Go was installed using `brew`.